isomerpages/moe-tampinessec/_our-curriculum/English Language and Literature Department.md

 _Commonwealth Essay Prize_&nbsp;

-*   promotes literacy, expression and creativity among young people by celebrating excellence and&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;imagination
+*   promotes literacy, expression and creativity among young people by celebrating excellence and imagination

 **Literature in English**